GoogleChrome/developer.chrome.com/site/en/docs/web-platform/chrome-release-channels/index.md

 ### Metrics {: #metrics}

-If the setting to help improve Chrome's features and performance is enabled (`chrome://settings/syncSetup?search=improve`) then Chrome can automatically monitor and send anonymous metrics to the Chrome backend, such as memory usage, page load times, or the usage of a browser feature.
+If the setting to help improve Chrome's features and performance is enabled (`chrome://settings/syncSetup?search=improve`) then Chrome can automatically monitor and send anonymous metrics to the Chrome backend—such as memory usage, page load times, or the usage of a browser feature.

 Chrome uses metrics to check performance, stability, and for unexpected behavior.
 This mechanism can also be used with [field trials](#field-trials) to compare metrics for users who have a new feature activated, and the control group of those who don't.
 That way, if a problem